 The main goal of rehab staff will be to support the client as they go through cocaine withdrawal.

-There is no medical detox option for cocaine rehab, so the staff can only advise the client on techniques to manage withdrawal and where appropriate recommend medication.
+There is no medically-assisted detox option for cocaine rehab, so the staff can only advise the client on techniques to manage drug and alcohol withdrawal syndrome and where appropriate recommend medication.

-Cocaine as a drug is allocated to the stimulant category and so withdrawal symptoms tend to have the opposite effect, namely:
+Cocaine as a drug is allocated to the stimulant category and so drug and alcohol withdrawal symptoms tend to have the opposite effect, namely:

 Psychological therapies will also be offered to clients to enable them to come to terms with their addiction and to provide them with the mental tools to help deal with cravings and tackle their psychological dependence.

 Anyone seeking to give up cocaine can be confident that they will be successful as a large percentage of people can recover.

 Heroin is a very addictive drug that led to many cases of poor physical health and deaths across the world each year.